Black Panther: Wakanda Forever (soundtrack): Songs

 On October 18, 2022, it was confirmed that singer Rihanna had recorded two original songs for the film's soundtrack: "Lift Me Up" and "Born Again".
 The former was officially announced on October 26, 2022, as her first solo single release since "Love on the Brain" (2016), and was released as a single, two days later.
-A music video, accompanying the single was released on Rihanna's official YouTube channel on the same day.
+A music video to accompany the single was released on Rihanna's official YouTube channel on the same day.
 Göransson produced and co-wrote the track, with Rihanna, Coogler and Tems.
 He said that the song is a tribute to the late Chadwick Boseman, who played T'Challa, the titular protagonist in Black Panther; Boseman died of cancer in August 2020.
 According to Clash, "Lift Me Up" is an "emotive" R&B ballad that "speaks from the heart."
-The song opened to mixed critical reception, but performed well commercially, with the song reaching number one in Switzerland, number two on the US Billboard Hot 100, number three on UK Official Singles Chart, and featured in the Top 10 in 10 other countries.
+The song was met with a mixed critical reception, but performed well commercially, reaching number one in Switzerland, number two on the US Billboard Hot 100, number three on UK Official Singles Chart, and featured in the top 10 in 10 other countries.
 It also topped the Billboard Hot R&B/Hip-Hop Songs and Hot R&B Songs charts.

 Albums

 Black Panther: Wakanda Forever Prologue

 A soundtrack extended play titled, Black Panther: Wakanda Forever Prologue (or simply Wakanda Forever Prologue), was released by Hollywood Records on July 25, 2022.
-It featured, Tems' cover of Bob Marley's "No Woman, No Cry", which was used in the film's teaser trailer, along with two other songs: "A Body, a Coffin" by Amaarae, and "Soy" by Santa Fe Klan.
-Göransson produced all three songs and also served as one of the songwriters for "A Body, a Coffin".
+It featured Tems' cover of Bob Marley's "No Woman, No Cry", which was used in the film's teaser trailer, along with two other songs: "A Body, A Coffin" by Amaarae, and "Soy" by Santa Fe Klan.
+Göransson produced all three songs and also served as one of the songwriters for "A Body, A Coffin".